gracespears/gracespears/README.md

 - 👋 Hi, I’m @gracespears!
-- 👀 I’m interested in DATA ANALYSIS, UX/UI DESIGN, and GRAPHIC DESIGN
+-  💞️ I’m interested in WEB DEVELOPMENT, UX/UI DESIGN, and GRAPHIC DESIGN
-- 🌱 I’m currently learning SQL, FIGMA, and TABLEAU
+- 🌱 I’m currently learning JAVASCRIPT, REACT, and FIGMA
-- 💞️ I’m looking to land a new job!
+- 👀 I’m looking to land a new job!
-- 📫 How to reach me gracespears.ai@gmail.com
+- 📫 How to reach me: gracespears.ai@gmail.com

 <!---
 gracespears/gracespears is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.